foaudkajj/Cigarette-Smokers-OS-Problem/README.md

 # Cigarette-Smokers-OS-Problem
-Solving cigarette smokers problem in operating system using just mutexes with C#
+Solving cigarette smokers problem in operating system using only mutexes with C#